| | Because in our 12 months in government we set an

 250 farmers, Indian and Fijian, benefited from this scheme before it

-| A $10,000 assistance package through the Fiji Sugar
+was scrapped by the Qarase regime. | | | A $10,000 assistance package through the Fiji Sugar

 Corporation and the Sugar Cane Growers Council to incoming indigenous